samsmithnz/SoftwareAdvice/06-Chapter6-Leadership.md

 - A leader needs to recognize, acknowledge, and resolve dysfunction in the team, project, and/or organization.
 - A leader needs to lead by example.
 If a leader is terrorizing and bullying a vendor, the leader is teaching his employees to follow the same behaviors

+## Joining a new team

+You've joined a new team, you can see there is a lot of potential to improve process by making changes.
+But first, spend some time observing and understanding why things are the way they are.
+Is it political?
+History?
+Lack of knowledge of a better way?
+There may be good reasons that things are inefficent, and if you rush to change these before fully understanding, you will upset a large proportion of the team.
+Instead of you observe, ask questions, you will create a full picture and plan to transform the team to a better state

 ## Interviews

 The whole idea of an interview is to work out if you can work with this person for potentially years, and that they will add value to your organization.